Nuclear cluster structure effect in $^{16}$O+$^{16}$O collisions at the top RHIC energy: Results and discussions

-Figures~\ref{fig:vn}(a) and (b) present the centrality dependence of $v_{2}$ and $v_{3}$ in $\rm O+O$ collisions at 200 GeV from the AMPT-SM model.
-Results from the W-S, tetrahedron, square, and $ab~initio$ configurations are shown, together with the comparisons to the recent STAR measurements~\cite{Huang:2023viw}.
-In Fig.~\ref{fig:vn} (a), the $v_{2}$ results from the AMPT-SM model are close to the $v_2$ measurement from STAR, while the AMPT-SM results present stronger centrality dependence, especially for square configuration.
-When comparing the AMPT-SM calculations from the four configurations, we find that the difference in $v_{2}$ is most pronounced in central collisions, where the square configuration shows the largest $v_{2}$ and the W-S configuration shows the smallest $v_{2}$, which is consistent with the $p_{\rm T}$-dependent $v_{2}$ results in Fig.~\ref{fig:v2pt}.
-In Fig.~\ref{fig:vn} (b), the $v_{3}$ results from the AMPT-SM model overestimate the STAR data.
-The $v_{3}$ result for tetrahedron configuration is the largest among all configurations, which is also consistent with the $p_{\rm T}$-dependent $v_{3}$ results in Fig.~\ref{fig:v3pt}.
-Considering that the $v_{3}(p_{\rm T})$ result in Fig.~\ref{fig:v3pt} is in good agreement with the STAR measurement, it indicates that the $p_{\rm T}$ distributions from the AMPT-SM model may be different from those in actual data.
-However, since no experimental measurements of the $p_{\rm T}$ distribution are available, we leave a better tuning for future works.
+Finally, we analyze the $p_{\rm T}$-integrated $v_{n}$ versus centrality to quantify the overall geometric effects and enable direct comparison with STAR measurements.
+Figures~\ref{fig:vn}(a) and (b) present the centrality dependence of $v_{2}\{2\}$ and $v_{3}\{2\}$ in O+O collisions at 200 GeV from the AMPT-SM model.
+Results from the four configurations are shown, together with the comparisons to the STAR measurements~\cite{Huang:2023viw}.
+In Fig.~\ref{fig:vn} (a), the $v_{2}\{2\}$ results from the AMPT-SM model are close to the $v_{2}\{2\}$ measurement from STAR, despite the fact that the AMPT-SM results exhibit a stronger centrality dependence, especially for the square configuration.
+When comparing the AMPT-SM calculations from the four configurations, we find that the difference in $v_{2}\{2\}$ is most pronounced in central collisions, where the square configuration shows the largest $v_{2}\{2\}$ and the W-S configuration shows the smallest $v_{2}\{2\}$, which is consistent with the $p_{\rm T}$-dependent $v_{2}\{2\}$ results in Fig.~\ref{fig:v2pt}.
+In Fig.~\ref{fig:vn} (b), the $v_{3}\{2\}$ results from the AMPT-SM model well reproduce the STAR data.
+The $v_{3}\{2\}$ result for the NLEFT configuration is the largest among all configurations.
+These results collectively demonstrate that both the formation of anisotropic flow and its fine structures can be significantly modulated by the initial nuclear configuration, offering a novel approach to probing nuclear cluster structures in high-energy collisions.

-Considering the linear response of the final state anisotropic flow to the initial state geometry, i.e., $v_{n} \propto \varepsilon_{n}$ (for the $n=2,3$), the study of the anisotropic flow and its event-by-event fluctuations can provide direct access into the initial geometry and its fluctuations.
-It has been reported recently that the sensitivity to the initial geometry reveals additional information on the structure of the nuclei in the ultra-relativistic nuclear collisions~\cite{Jia:2021qyu, Lu:2023fqd, Nielsen:2023znu}.
-In this work, we will probe the nuclear structure via the study of the relative flow fluctuation $v_{2}\{4\}/v_{2}\{2\}$ and the initial eccentricity fluctuation carried by $\varepsilon_{2}\{4\}/\varepsilon_{2}\{2\}$.
-Here the two- and four-particle cumulant of $\varepsilon_{2}$ are defined as